-Rosie Crompton-Cook, Secretary of the Sue Neill-Fraser Support Group was one of the 11 members attending the directions hearing yesterday (Tuesday, November 12, 2019) in Hobart’s Supreme Court.
+Rosie Crompton-Crook, Secretary of the Sue Neill-Fraser Support Group was one of the 11 members attending the directions hearing yesterday (Tuesday, November 12, 2019) in Hobart’s Supreme Court.
 She reports as follows: Sue was video-linked into court from Risdon Prison.
 She was represented by Chris Carr, who was video-linked into court from Melbourne.
 The DPP, Daryl Coates and Jack Shapiro represented the Crown.

 The Hearing focussed on the Draft Appeal Book index, which had been filed by Chris Carr.